lubibul/c2/README.md

-c2
+Create & Consume
 ==

-what do you create and consume every day?
+What do you create and consume every day?